Observationally driven Galactic double white dwarf population for LISA: Discussion and conclusions

 \section{Discussion and conclusions}

 In this study, we generated an observationally driven population of Galactic DWDs for the \textit{LISA} mission.
 We assembled this population following the model of \citet{maoz18}, constructed to fit the \drvm\ distribution obtained by combining the SDSS and SPY multi-epoch spectroscopic samples.
 Specifically, we assumed a constant star formation rate, a DWD fraction of $f_{\rm DWD} \simeq 1\,$per cent (valid within the \textit{LISA} band), a power-law orbital separation distribution at the DWD formation with an index $\alpha = -1.3$, and that the primary masses follow the mass distribution of single WDs from \citet{kep15}.
-Note that assumptions on the $f_{\rm DWD}$, the orbital separation and the chirp mass distributions represent the main differences compared to the previous \textit{LISA}-focused studies based on BPS simulations.
+Note that assumptions on the $f_{\rm DWD}$, the orbital separation, and the chirp mass distributions represent the main differences compared to the previous \textit{LISA}-focused studies based on BPS simulations.

-Our study identified two main results: the observationally driven model yields 1) a factor $2 - 5$ increase in the number of detectable DWDs compared to the BPS-based forecasts \citep[e.g.][]{kor17,lam19,bre20,wil21} and 2) a significantly different shape of the DWD confusion foreground (cf. Fig.~\ref{fig:strain_plot}).
+Our study identified two main results: the observationally driven model yields 1) a factor $2 - 5$ increase in the number of detectable DWDs compared to the BPS-based forecasts \citep[e.g.][]{kor17,lam19,bre20,wil21} and 2) a significantly different shape of the DWD confusion foreground (see Fig.~\ref{fig:strain_plot}).
 A comparison between several model alternatives, which we constructed by modifying some of the underlying assumptions, shows that our observationally driven model is robust, and that the uncertainty of the total number of detected sources is of 20\,per cent.
-When comparing, for example, to BPS-driven population constructed for \textit{LISA} by \citet{kor17}, we find that the observationally driven model generates 2.4 times more \textit{LISA} detections despite a similar total number of DWDs that both models predict in the \textit{LISA} frequency band (specifically, $29 \times 10^6$ for the BPS-driven model and $26 \times 10^6$ DWDs for the observationally driven one).
+When comparing, for example, to BPS-driven population constructed for \textit{LISA} by \citet{kor17}, we find that the observationally driven model generates 2.4 times more \textit{LISA} detections despite a similar total number of DWDs that both models predict in the \textit{LISA} frequency band ($26 \times 10^6$ DWDs for both models).
 When comparing with other recent BPS-driven forecasts \citep[e.g. the most recent ones by][]{lam19,bre20} the difference in the number of detected sources is even larger, although the same \textit{LISA} noise curve and mission duration of 4\,yr are employed in those studies.